theztefan/ghas-alert-mapper/README.md

 #### Code Scanning Alerts

-TODO
+:warning: TODO: NOT SUPPORTED YET!

 #### Dependabot Alerts

-TODO
+:warning: TODO: NOT SUPPORTED YET!

-## Local Setup and development Initial Setup
+## Development Setup

 After you've cloned the repository to your local machine or codespace, you'll need to perform some initial setup steps before you can develop your action.